Innerwick Castle

+History

 The castle, built in the 14th century on "the edge of a precipitous glen", was a stronghold of the Stewarts and of the Hamilton family.

 It was besieged in 1406 by Robert Stewart, Duke of Albany to expel the forces of the Earl of Northumberland.
 Several timber beams were bought for the assault, perhaps to make a siege engine or effect access.

 In November 1542, the English Somerset Herald, Thomas Trahern was murdered near Dunbar and his companion Henry Ray, Berwick Pursuivant found a refuge at Innerwick Castle.
 Sir James Hamilton of Innerwick and twenty of his servants recovered the body of the English herald and buried him at Dunbar church, and he sent a surgeon to look after the Trahern's servant or "boy".

-The castle was extended several times, but was captured and destroyed by Edward Seymour, 1st Duke of Somerset in September 1547 during the "Rough Wooing".
+During the war of the Rough Wooing, James Hamilton of Innerwick was captured by the English and held for ransom by Ralph Eure.
+His son, Alexander Hamilton, obtained an English prisoner Robert Constable, and hoped to arrange an exchange of prisoners in March 1545.
+The castle, which had been extended several times, was captured and destroyed by Edward Seymour, 1st Duke of Somerset in September 1547.
 English soldiers directed by Peter Meutas managed to access the basement and set the castle on fire.

 Both Innerwick and nearby Thornton castles were of strategic importance for guarding routes from the south.
+Mary of Guise mentioned the house of "Andreouyque" in a letter of 27 April 1560 concerning soldiers from Dunbar Castle, when French forces were fighting the English at the siege of Leith.